-Conservation Purpose.
-It is the purpose of this Easement to preserve and 3. protect forever the Conservation Values of the Property, as described in Section 2.
+3. Conservation Purpose.
+It is the purpose of this Easement to preserve and protect forever the Conservation Values of the Property, as described in Section 2.
 This purpose shall hereinafter be referred to as "the Conservation Purpose of this Easement."
 GRANTOR and DISTRICT intend that this Easement will constrain development and confine the use of the Property to uses and activities that are consistent with the Conservation Purpose of this Easement and will prohibit and prevent any uses and activities of the Property that will materially impair or interfere with the Conservation Values of the Property.
 GRANTOR and DISTRICT intend that all Conservation Values of the Property will be fully preserved and protected in perpetuity.
-In the event, however, that the preservation and protection of one Conservation Value becomes irreconcilably inconsistent with the preservation and protection of another Conservation Value, the following priorities shall be followed: i) first priority shall be given to preservation and protection of natural resources; ii) next preservation and protection of scenic resources; iii) third, preservation and protection of agricultural resources; iv) finally, preservation and protection of recreational and educational uses.
+In the event, however, that the preservation and protection of one Conservation Value, the following priorities shall be followed: i) first priority shall be given to preservation and protection of natural resources; ii) next preservation and protection of scenic resources; iii) third, preservation and protection of recreational and educational uses; and iv) finally, preservation and protection of agricultural resources.